Install Infinite Scale on a Server

 TRAEFIK_ACME_CASERVER

-needs to be set to LetsEncrypt’s Staging Environment, see the.env
+environment variable to LetsEncrypt’s Staging Environment, see the.env

 The